-This no annual fee card from Chase earns Ultimate Rewards (UR) points at a 1.5x flat rate.
-It also has a sign-up bonus of 15,000 UR points which can be earned after spending just $500.
+Plus, Chase is offering a sign-up bonus worth $200 (or 20,000 UR points) for the Freedom Unlimited.
+This bonus can be earned by spending just $500 within the first three months.
 That’s half the minimum spend of the Citi Rewards + for the same amount of points.

 Citibank’s successor to the Thank You Preferred is a winner.
 This card is great for those who want a supplementary card to the Citi Prestige or Premier.
 It’s also a good option for those who want to get started in collecting TY points.